detekt/detekt/docs/_posts/2019-03-03-configure-detekt-on-root-project.md

 title:  "Howto: configure detekt for gradle root project"
 published: true
 permalink: howto-buildupondefaultconfig.html
-summary: "To save some time for highly modular projects with many sub-modules, configure a new task based on _detekt_ to analyze the whole project on one run."
+summary: "Configure a new task based on _detekt_ to analyze the whole project on one run."
 tags: [guides]
 ---